CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**Oct 29, 2020 - 11.5.0 Resolved issue with UpdateAsync method of the Audit Decorator**

+- Resolved an issue with the UpdateAsync method of the Audit Decorator.
+- Renamed the Repository classes of the EntityFrameworkCore project to remove the "EntityFrameworkCore" prefix.
+- General code clean-up based on ReSharper recommendations.
+- Updated third-party NuGet packages.

 **Sept 18, 2020 - 11.4.0 Enhanced the Repository layer to handle derived types from a class hierarchy**

 - Enhanced the Repository layer of the EntityFramework project to handle derived types from a class hierarchy.